michlovin/michlovin/README.md

 - 👋 Hi, I’m Michelle or @michlovin on GitHub
--  🌱 I’m currently learning Angular, REACT, Python and JS
+-  🌱 I’m currently learning REACT, JS and a bunch of other cool stuff.
-- 💻 Interested in learning Front End Dev!
+- 💻 Currently Employed as a Front End Dev!
-- 👀 I’m interested in ...FOOD,Nature,pottery,science and camping
 - 📫 you can reach me on LinkedIn => www.linkedin.com/in/michellebjorndalen

 <!---